Retr0C0deRebe15/bloQR/README.md

 3.   **Sai Gaurav Bachu**  || **gb3hb@umsystem.edu**  || **GauravBachu**

 <br /><br />
+## We are using another repository at https://github.com/Retr0C0deRebe15/bloQR_Backend

 ## What is the name of your App?
 BloQR